UnitConversion/unitConversion/documents/general/latmodref.rst

                                      # beam distribution, and output controls
             'simulationControlFile': # file name that control the simulation conditions,
                                      # like a .ele file for elegant simulation data
-            'beamParameter':         # a map/dictionary consists of twiss, close orbit,
+            'beamParameter':         # a map/dictionary consists of Twiss, close orbit,
                                      # transfer matrix and others
            }
            ...